-As of December 31, 2019, we had approximately \$305,000 of available cash and cash equivalents.
+As of December 31, 2018, we had approximately \$3,085,026 of available cash, cash equivalents, and restricted cash.
 Additional funds may be required to fund operations and repay our outstanding debt which could be raised through the issuance of equity securities and/or debt financing.
 There is no assurance that any type of financing on terms acceptable to us will be available or will otherwise occur.
 Debt financing must be repaid regardless of whether we generate revenues or cash flows from operations and may be secured by substantially all of our assets.
 Any equity financing or debt financing that requires the issuance of warrants or other equity securities to the lender would cause the percentage ownership by our current stockholders to be diluted, which dilution may be substantial.
 Also, any additional equity securities issued may have rights, preferences or privileges senior to those of existing stockholders.
+Any equity financing at a price below the then current conversion price of our Series A Convertible Preferred Stock will result in an adjustment to the conversion ratio, applicable to such securities, resulting in the issuance of additional shares of our common stock upon the conversion of our Series A Convertible Preferred Stock, which would further dilute our other stockholders.